-Sales and marketing.
-The \$2.6 million, or 23%, increase in sales and marketing expense from the three months ended April 30, 2020 to the three months ended April 30, 2021 was primarily due to an increase in marketing expenses from increased staffing and marketing collateral and increases in team member and partner commissions.
+The \$5.8 million, or 16%, increase in sales and marketing expense from the nine months ended October 31, 2020 to the nine months ended October 31, 2021 was primarily due to an increase in marketing expenses from increased staffing and marketing collateral and increases in team member and partner commissions.

 We expect our sales and marketing expenses to increase for the foreseeable future as we focus on our cross-selling program and marketing campaigns.
-On an annual basis, we expect our sales and marketing expenses to increase as a percentage of our total revenue.
+On an annual basis, we expect our sales and marketing expenses to continue to increase as a percentage of our total revenue.
 However, our sales and marketing expenses may fluctuate as a percentage of our total revenue from period to period due to the seasonality of our total revenue and the timing and extent of our sales and marketing expenses.
+We expect our sales and marketing expenses to increase as a percentage of our total revenue, primarily due to the Further acquisition and stock-based compensation.

 Technology and development.
-The \$4.4 million, or 14%, increase in technology and development expense from the three months ended April 30, 2020 to the three months ended April 30, 2021 was primarily due to increases in amortization, stock-based compensation, and personnel-related expenses.
+The \$7.3 million, or 24%, increase in technology and development expense from the three months ended October 31, 2020 to the three months ended October 31, 2021 was primarily due to increases in amortization, stock-based compensation, and personnel-related expenses.